KGBN: 1980s

 Around 1984, KEZY changed its call sign to KPZE (K-Praise).
 It featured a blend of Christian teaching–preaching programs, contemporary Christian music, and live broadcasts of the games of the Long Beach State and Notre Dame football programs.
 The Program Director was Bill Gutelman, and the Operations Director was Gil Perez.
 Other staff–air personality included Pam Sanchez (mornings-air name Stephanie Rose), Paul Walkewicz (weekends), Bill Smith (weekends), Liz Altamirano, and former KYMS personality Bob Turnbull.
 Turnbull hosted an evening program called "Ministry And More," similar to his "Music and More" program on KYMS.
 In addition to playing music, he would have "Thoughts To End A Busy Day," and book reviews.

 From 1986 to late 1988 Operations Manager and air personality Robin Keith hosted an afternoon drive talk show called "Drivetime 1190" along with co-host Steve DeSaeger.
 The show featured talk and call-ins, comedy, frequent traffic, news and weather reports as well as interviews with celebrities and experts.
 Ollie Collins, Jr., of KTYM Inglewood, brokered most of the Sunday hours on KPZE.
 The morning consisted of a Gospel music show hosted by Collins.
 Most of the afternoon programs were recorded church services.
 A good majority of the commercials used his voice.
 Al Gross (formerly of KBRT AM 740), eventually hosted the morning show.
 His was mostly talk.
 He even joked one morning at 6:00 AM sign-on, as the previous program was ending with its closing theme, "The Air That I Breathe" by The Hollies, "KPZE, Anaheim, playing more music than any other talk station."

-Around 1988, the call letters were changed to KORG (K-Orange).
+Around 1988, the callsign was changed to KORG (K-Orange).
 It broadcast a few games of the Los Angeles Kings hockey team during conflicts with KLAC, the Kings' flagship station at the time.
 In fact, in one of those games (October 15, 1989), Wayne Gretzky established the National Hockey League's all-time point-scoring record.
 In 1987 and '88, KORG was an affiliate of RTV Sports, one of the first all-sports radio networks in America.
 Steve DeSaeger provided local sports updates during RTV programs, which aired seven nights a week.

 1990s

 In the mid-1990s, Anaheim Broadcasting, a local company that had been the owner, sold the station to Jacor, which later merged with Clear Channel Communications.
 In 1997, Clear Channel sold KXMX to the Salem Media Group because it had exceeded the Federal Communications Commission limit as to how many stations it could own in the greater Los Angeles market.
-(Anaheim is still in business as the owners of FM stations KOLA and KCAL in the Inland Empire.)
+(Anaheim is still in business as the owners of FM stations KOLA and KCAL-FM in the Inland Empire.)

 Salem is the nation's largest owner of commercial religious stations.
 It owned 1190 AM until 2010, as a sister station to 870 KRLA, 99.5 KKLA-FM and 95.9 KFSH-FM.